35 Years Ago: Ozzy Osbourne Finds His Next Great Guitar Player

-Given how lucky he'd been with guitarists before, it wouldn't have been surprising if Osbourne's luck finally ran out when it came time to record his next album, No Rest for the Wicked.
-But as fans discovered when the LP hit stores in September 1988, rock's Prince of Darkness had stumbled across another great player in Zakk Wylde.
+Given how fortunate he'd been with guitarists before, it wouldn't have been surprising if Osbourne's luck finally ran out when it came time to record his next album, No Rest for the Wicked.
+But as fans discovered when the LP hit stores on Sept.
+28, 1988, rock's Prince of Darkness had stumbled across another great player in Zakk Wylde.

 Wylde's arrival coincided with the return of bassist Bob Daisley, whose lyrics formed a large part of Osbourne's solo catalog, but whose contentious relationship with the singer had put them on the outs since 1985.
 Wylde and Daisley helped write all but one of the songs on the album, which also featured songwriting contributions by drummer Randy Castillo and keyboard player John Sinclair.
 Only one track, "Devil's Daughter (Holy War)," ended up being credited solely to Osbourne.

-Looking back on The Ultimate Sin as "much softer" than his other albums, Osbourne later described No Rest for the Wicked as being "more like the original Black Sabbath sound … I purposely went out of my way to make a heavier album."
-His words proved prophetic, considering that before long Daisley was out of the band again, replaced by Sabbath bassist Geezer Butler for the subsequent tour and live EP, Just Say Ozzy.
+Looking back on The Ultimate Sin as "much softer" than his other albums, Osbourne later described No Rest for the Wicked as being "more like the original Black Sabbath sound. ...
+I purposely went out of my way to make a heavier album."
+His words proved prophetic: Before long, Daisley was out of the band again, replaced by Sabbath bassist Geezer Butler for the subsequent tour and live EP, Just Say Ozzy.

 How No Rest for the Wicked stacks up against Osbourne's other efforts in terms of heaviness is up to fans to decide, but it definitely served to strengthen his grip on the charts.
-Between that and his appearance on Lita Ford's massive 1988 pop hit "Close My Eyes Forever,” his solo stardom burned brighter than ever.
-With Wylde settled into the lineup, Osbourne ppeared poised for another decade of ear-splitting greatness.
+Between this LP and his appearance on Lita Ford's massive 1988 pop hit "Close My Eyes Forever," Osbourne's solo stardom burned brighter than ever.
+Wylde settled into the lineup, and Osbourne appeared poised for another decade of ear-splitting greatness.